I recently talked about how to prepare Masa/Waina which is eaten with soup.

-If your preparation is for a large amount of people, you can blend the pepper and add to the paste of wash and add to the rice before grinding.
+If your preparation is for a large amount of people, you can blend or grind the pepper together with the rice.
 It’s all the same.

-When greasing the pan for frying, add enough water to avoid it sticking to the pan.
+When greasing the pan for frying, add enough vegetable oil to avoid it sticking to the pan.

 So, let’s begin cooking.

 - 1 cup of parboiled rice